 The fascinating Cala Biriola, set between high cliffs dominated by a forest of holm oaks and junipers, features a stretch of fine and white limestone sand, characterised by a small natural rock arch on the water surface.
-Cala Biriola also boasts a fantastic crystal clear waters with a great diversity of the sea bottom that makes this beach particularly interesting for divers.
+Cala Biriola also boasts fantastic crystal clear waters with a great diversity of the sea bottom that makes this beach particularly interesting for divers.

 6. Piscine di Venere (Venus Pools)

 Right in front of the high cliffs of the coast between Cala Biriola and Fico caves, a mirror of water lies with bright colours that fade from turquoise to emerald green and from blue to deep blue.
 Here, the sea, with its incredible beauty, will leave you speechless.

 7. Fico cave

 Located a few minutes by boat from Cala Biriola and perched on the cliff 10 meters above sea level, it’s one of the most beautiful caves in Sardinia.
 The cave owes its name to a fig tree growing in front of its entrance.
 The visit follows a path over walkways that allow you to walk in the fossil bed of an ancient underground river.
 Entrance fee 8 euro.

 It’s a tiny inlet with an emerald sea colour and a cave where is worth stopping by to swim.